JanMiksovsky/emojese/ReadMe.md

 That file also contains common words for which definitions are desired but do not have definitions yet.
 If you're interested in contributing words, those are a good place to start.
 As of this writing, words without definitions include:

+- apartment
+- back
-- already
+- ball
 - body
-- brother
+- dust
-- cheap
+- each
 - easy
-- happen
+- engine
-- hope
+- face
-- interesting
+- finger
-- lake
+- fork
-- main
+- hang
-- poor
+- loose
-- roof
+- metal
-- sister
+- program
-- sky
+- sell
 - street
 - toe
 - valley
 - wall
 - waiter
-- whole

 You're also welcome to submit alternatives for words that already have definitions if you feel you've found an emoji sequence that might be clearer.